 How will I be notified if my child gets sick at camp?

 If your child gets sick at camp, our team will contact you using the information provided upon registration.

 Is there a camp for my child with special behavioral or health needs?

-Parkview Kids Camp does not provide a special needs camp but offers one-on-one buddies and sensory spaces to help accommodate kids with special needs.
+Parkview Kids Camp does not provide a special needs camp but we desire to do our best to accomodate kids and families.
 Have questions about if whether or not Parkview Kids Camp is right for your camper?
-Contact our Special Needs Coordinator, Erika, at firstname.lastname@example.org.
+Contact email@example.com.